csci338/fall2023/pages/_assignments/lab06.md

 ## 2. Set-up
 > ### Note: Lab 6 builds on Lab 5
 > In order to begin Lab 6, your Lab 5 code needs to be working correctly.
-If you haven't yet finished it, please make it a priority.
+If you haven't yet finished Lab 5, please make it a priority.

 After completing [Lab 5](lab05), you will create a new branch from your existing `lab05-your-username` branch (from within your `class-exercises-fall2023` repository) as follows: